Yemeni Arabic: Phonology

 The Hadhrami dialect in many towns and villages in the Wādī (valley) and the coastal region is characterised by its pronunciation of the voiced palatal plosive (or affricate) (ج) as the semi-vowel (ي) (y).
 In this it resembles some Eastern Arabian and Gulf dialects including the dialects of Basra in Iraq, Kuwait, Qatar, Bahrain and the other Arab Emirates.
-In educated speech (ج) is realised as a voiced palatal implosive (/[ʄ]/) or affricate (/[dʒ]/) in some lexical items.
+In educated speech (ج) is realised as a voiced palatal plosive or affricate in some lexical items.

-The ق /[q]/ reflex is pronounced as a voiced velar /[ɡ]/ in all lexical items throughout the dialect.
-With the spread of literacy and contact with speakers of other Arabic dialects, future sociolinguistic research may reveal whether HA is going to witness innovation such as using the uvular //q// in certain lexemes while retaining the velar //ɡ// for others.
+The ق reflex is pronounced as a voiced velar in all lexical items throughout the dialect.
+With the spread of literacy and contact with speakers of other Arabic dialects, future sociolinguistic research may reveal whether HA is going to witness innovation such as using the uvular in certain lexemes while retaining the velar for others.